Your child can be referred by:

 Speech and Language Therapy

-- Where a child needs speech and language support over and above the minimum core standards
+- Where a child needs speech and language support over and above the Mainstream Core Standards or Best Practice Guidance for Early Years

 - Where the child presents as a selective communicator.